rouvinerh/SecJournal/welcome/about-me.md

 ## Hello!

 My name is Rouvin.
 I love breaking things and am really into cybersecurity.
-Ever since I was young, I've had a child-like curiosity for dismantling things and a penchant for breaking the rules (much to my parents' dismay), so pursuing security was a natural fit for me.
+Since childhood, I've been fascinated by technology, often taking apart computers and old phones physically and wondering how it works.
+I always put things back together in the wrong order and see if it worked.
+This curiosity, along with a tendency to break the rules (much to my parents' dismay), naturally led me to a career in security and hacking.

 I created this blog to document my own security learning and projects from university, internships or certification courses.
 I was inspired by the many authors and security professionals who share their knowledge online for free.
 Thank you for allowing me learn from you!

 ## Bio

-* I am a penultimate student majoring in Information Security at National University of Singapore (NUS), and will graduate in 2026.
+* I am a penultimate student majoring in Information Security at National University of Singapore (NUS) in the School of Computing, and will graduate in 2026.
 * Current Certifications:
     * **OffSec Certified Professional (OSCP)**
     * **Certified Red Team Operator (CRTO)** from Zero-Point Security